Many people prefer not to pay taxes, but the reality is that you likely have to pay taxes.

 For example, a life insurance death benefit payout is non taxable income.
 If you earn interest or dividends, you must report the amount on your personal tax return as income.
 Similarly, any income from policy withdrawals or loans must be recorded on your tax return.

 Can I claim my premiums on my income tax?

 Individuals and corporations cannot deduct the majority of their insurance premiums.
 Nonetheless, a few prominent outliers exist.

 If you use the money from a policy loan or a collateralized loan to run a business, your premiums may be tax deductible.
 This is possible whether the coverage is purchased privately or through a company.
 If you need help with your taxes, you should speak with a tax accountant.

 Your beneficiary isn't the only one who is exempt from paying taxes on your life insurance.

-Life insurance premiums are also tax-free.
+Life insurance premiums are also exempt from tax.
 You will not be charged HST when you pay your monthly premiums.
 Life insurance premiums, like other financial services, are free from GST/HST.

 This makes life insurance an attractive option for ensuring that your family is financially secure if something were to happen to you.
 For additional information on taxes and life insurance, contact a Dundas Life expert today.